16043417/16043417.github.io/_recipes/recipe4.markdown

 # Dak Galbi

-Dak-galbi, or spicy stir-fried chicken, is a popular Korean dish made by stir-frying marinated diced chicken in a gochujang-based sauce with sweet potatoes, cabbage, perilla leaves, scallions, tteok, and other ingredients.
-In Korean, galbi means rib.
+Dak-galbi, or spicy stir-fried chicken, is a popular Korean dish made by stir-frying marinated diced chicken in a gochujang-based sauce with sweet potatoes, cabbage, perilla leaves, scallions, _tteok_, and other ingredients.
+In Korean, _galbi_ means rib.
 But Dak-galbi is not actually chicken's rib.

 <!--more-->